RhetTbull/osxmetadata/README.md

-                           Indicates whether the MIDI sequence contained in the file is setup for use with a General MIDI device.; boolean keysignature               kMDItemKeySignature;
+                           Indicates whether the MIDI sequence contained in the file is setup for use with a General MIDI device.; boolean isospeed                   kMDItemISOSpeed;
+                           com.apple.metadata:kMDItemISOSpeed; The ISO speed
+                           used to acquire the document contents.; number keysignature               kMDItemKeySignature;
                            com.apple.metadata:kMDItemKeySignature; The key of
                            the music contained in the audio file.
 For example: